Village of Sebewaing

 SEBEWAING, Huron County, Michigan

 The Village of Sebewaing, pronounced See-ba-wing, was founded in 1845 by Rev. John J.F.
 Auch, a Lutheran Minister ordained by the Michigan Synod of the Lutheran Church from Ann Arbor.
-He was sent by the Church to spread the Gospel among the Indians.
-Rev. Auch was looking for good farmland for a settlement and planned on doing missionary work among the Indians.
+He was sent by the Church to spread the Gospel among the Native Americans.
+Rev. Auch was looking for good farmland for a settlement and planned on doing missionary work among the Native Americans.
 He proceeded to set a crude log cabin for his home and church, which became the second wooden structure in the area.
-The village was first spelled Sibbewaing, an Indian name for crooked creek, of which one flowed nearby.
+The village was first spelled Sibbewaing, an Native American name for crooked creek, of which one flowed nearby.

 Sebewaing Village was incorporated by a legislative act on March 13, 1879.
 As with most new governments, early meetings attempted to solve troubling problems that concerned the young village.
 One early ordinance forbade horses, bulls and swine running at large.
 Another set a fine for disturbance of the peace or use of profane language.
 Peddlers and auctioneers were to be regulated and exhibitions and shows needed to be licensed.
 Later, an ordinance prohibited fireworks and skyrockets inside the village.
 The area prospered through the efforts of industrious farmers, workers in the forests and lumber and stave mills, through trappers and fisherman, and through dozens of tradesman who saw the opportunity and invested their money and their time to establish businesses.